ambuda-org/vidyut/bindings-python/vidyut/docs/source/prakriya.rst

 -----------------------

-`vidyut.prakriya` is more interesting when used with the side data provided in Vidyut's standard data download.
+`vidyut.prakriya` is more interesting when used with the side data provided in Vidyut's official data download.
 We expose this data through the :class:`Data` object, whose main methods are :meth:`~Data.load_dhatu_entries` and :meth:`~Data.load_sutras`.